Installing with Python

 gui()

-You should then be able to run the GUI with python3 mailbagit-gui.py
+You should then be able to run the GUI with python3 mailbagit-gui.py.

 Mailbagit GUI on Ubuntu

 The GUI dependency wxPython does not install well on some environments, including Ubuntu.
-If pip install mailbagit[gui]
+If pip install mailbagit[gui] fails, you may want to try a specific version for your distro.

 For example, on Ubuntu 20.04, this seems to work well.